Unweighted graph

 Dijkstra’s algorithm

-• let d(v) be an estimate of the shortest distance from a vertex v to s, initially d(v)=,vs and d(s)=0
+• Let d(v) be an estimate of the shortest distance from a vertex v to s.
+Initially, d(v)= for vs and d(s)=0.

-The algorithm consists in a series of iterations, on each iteration let u be the vertex with the minimum distance to s that wasn’t visited yet, a process called relaxation is the performed with u
+The algorithm consists of a series of iterations.
+In each iteration, let u be the vertex with the minimum distance to s that hasn’t been visited yet.
+A process called relaxation is then performed with u.

-• let uv be an edge to an unvisited node v with weight w(uv), we might improve the best estimate of the shortest path between u and v by including uv in the path so
+• Let uv be an edge to an unvisited node v with weight w(uv).
+We might improve the best estimate of the shortest path between s and v by including uv in the path, so:

 d(v)=min(d(v),d(u)+w(uv))

-We need a data structure that supports the following 3 operations quickly:
+We need a data structure that quickly supports the following three operations:

-• remove a vertex with the minimum distance that wasn’t discovered yet (up to once for each vertex in the graph)
+• Remove a vertex with the minimum distance that hasn’t been discovered yet (up to once for each vertex in the graph).

 Implementation with an array

-An array supports the operations above in O(V), O(1), and O(1) respectively leading to an overall O(V2+E) which is optimal for dense graphs (when EV2)
+An array supports the operations above in O(V), O(1), and O(1), respectively, leading to an overall time complexity of O(V2+E), which is optimal for dense graphs (when EV2).

 /**